SachsAlex/casino-backend/README.md

-# MCLX Casino
+# MCLX Casino Backend

 Casino App to play games, save highscores and to add new games.
 Project: MCLX Casino.

 ## Description

-Play BlackJack, bet a certain amount with the chips and save new Highscores. <br />
-If you plan to use this repository, please reference **Acknowledgments**. <br />
-The used icons are only for free, if you give credit to the creators via a link to the original. <br />
+This repository is the backend of our MCLX Casino project. <br />
+The code is build for a AWS infrastructure and works fine so far. <br />
 <br />
-Note that, if you want the full experience you will need the backend for this project!
+Note that, if you want the full experience you will need the frontend for this project!

 ## Getting Started